 - A conversation starter to talk to your parents about what is important to you and to them when it comes to picking a college

-- Check out these benefits to attending community college and information on how to make sure your credits transfer to a 4-year college.
+- There are many benefits to attending community college.
+Be sure to read up on how to make sure your credits transfer to a 4-year college.
 See also this Guide to our state’s community and technical colleges.

 - See this link to two-year and four-year public colleges in 14 other states that currently offer reduced tuition (up to 150% of their resident tuition rate) for students coming from Washington State.
 This makes going to one of these colleges more affordable than paying the nonresident tuition rate!